ertheis/iBeacon-Basics/README.md

     var srvr = Server()
 }
 ```
 Once again, remember to include the delegate indication when declaring the class.
 An observer device is only able to find an iBeacon if it knows the beacon's UUID.
 You can generate a UUID by using the uuidgen command in terminal.
 Be sure to use the UUID here and in the observer part of this tutorial.
+You should also remember to create the labels on your view and connect them to the outlet objects you define in this section.

 ```swift
 override func viewDidLoad() {